 - Remove any high-value items, alcohol and cash.
 Put a note on the outside of the premises to advise that this is the case.

 - Consider the risk of arson and remove anything flammable from view.

 - Buy a talking CCTV point, download a relevant CCTV phone app and connect it to your CCTV.

 This official Police Security Initiative; Secured by Design; has details on ‘designing out crime’ and products that can help secure your premises.

 The restriction on venues selling alcohol in England will not be as strict as initially thought.

 Government regulations (health protection coronavirus restrictions) state alcoholic drinks can be pre-ordered from an on-trade premises by website, phone, text message, or by post for collection by the customer, as long as they don't enter the premises (paragraphs 3(a) and 3(b)).

 Depending on whether you're going to fully close or remain partially open for delivery and takeaway, start to thin your stock, or if some can be returned to your supplier make arrangements to do so.

 In crises, hoarding can leave your capital tied up in stock.
 When difficulty hits, it’s wise to have as many liquid assets as you can.
-Clean your lines down as no one wants to come back to mouldy lines!
+Clean your lines down so you don't come back to mouldy lines.

 Alternatively, here are some suggestions that may help with thinning your stock: